Stylez G. White: Washington Redskins

+Chicago Bears

+Whited signed a reserve/future contract with the Chicago Bears on January 3, 2005.
+He was allocated to NFL Europe to play for the Cologne Centurions in 2005.
+He recorded 7 sacks for a total of 56 yards lost, leading the entire league in both categories that year.

+White then spent the NFL preseason with the Bears.
+He turned in a 2 sack performance in a 6–16 loss to the Cleveland Browns, the Bears last game of the preseason.
+"Hopefully I displayed enough to get a shot on this team" said White after the game.
+He was waived the following day.
+He was waived on September 2, 2005.

 Orlando Predators

 In January 2006, White signed a contract to play for the Orlando Predators of the Arena Football League.
 In his 2-year stint in Orlando, White compiled 17 sacks, including an AFL-record 15 in 2007.
 He was named the ADT Defensive Player of the Year in 2007.

-Second stint with Buccaneers
+Tampa Bay Buccaneers (second stint)

 2007

-After the Predators were eliminated from the 2007 playoffs, Head Coach Jay Gruden (the younger brother of Tampa Bay Buccaneers Head Coach Jon Gruden) recommended White to the Buccaneers head coach, who promptly invited him to training camp with the team.
+After the Predators were eliminated from the 2007 playoffs, Predators head coach Jay Gruden (the younger brother of Tampa Bay Buccaneers head coach Jon Gruden) recommended White to the Buccaneers head coach, who promptly invited him to training camp with the team.

-White was further enticed back to Tampa by Defensive Coordinator Monte Kiffin, who promised him a real shot at making the roster instead of simply being another (training) "camp body".
+White was further enticed to Tampa by defensive coordinator Monte Kiffin, who promised him a real shot at making the roster instead of simply being another (training) "camp body".
+White signed with the Buccaneers on August 4, 2007.

 After making the cut at training camp, White was instantly thrust into the limelight on the Buccaneers defensive line.
-The release of veteran Pro Bowl end Simeon Rice shortly before the start of the pre-season, injuries to free agent acquisition Patrick Chukwurah and the fact that top five 2007 NFL Draft pick Gaines Adams was deemed not ready led to White seeing extended playing time on the field.
+The release of veteran Pro Bowl end Simeon Rice shortly before the start of the pre-season, injuries to free agent acquisition Patrick Chukwurah and the fact that top five 2007 NFL draft pick Gaines Adams was deemed not ready led to White seeing extended playing time on the field.

 In the game against the Atlanta Falcons in November 2007 White turned in a career performance.
 Starting opposite fellow rookie Adams, he sacked Falcons QB Byron Leftwich twice and forced two fumbles, one of which was returned for a touchdown by Ronde Barber.
-The Bucs won the game 31-7 to take a 2-game lead at the top of the NFC South.
+The Bucs won the game 31–7 to take a 2-game lead at the top of the NFC South.
 After the game, Coach Jon Gruden was quoted as saying:

 Every time he makes a play, I can hear my brother up in the press box saying: 'I told you so.'
 But he's a good kid, a good guy, a hard worker, and he does have natural pass-rush ability.
 He's raw a little bit in terms of the big picture, but I give a lot of credit to Greg White.
 We got him late in training camp, and he's made a real impression on all of us.

 White ended the 2007 season, his first with the Buccaneers, leading the team with 8 sacks despite starting only 2 games.